rajentrivedi/tokenizer-x/README.md

 ```

 ## Usage
-By default package will condsider gpt-3 model
+By default package will consider GPT-3 model
 ```php
 use Rajentrivedi\TokenizerX\TokenizerX;
 TokenizerX::count("how are you?");
 ```

-If You want token counts for specific OpenAI model, you can pass model as a second argument from above given supported model list.
+If you want token counts for specific OpenAI model, you can pass model as a second argument from above given supported model list.
 ```php
 use Rajentrivedi\TokenizerX\TokenizerX;
 TokenizerX::count("how are you?", "gpt-4");